Koredotcom/docs/docs/xo/automation/testing/regression-testing/conversation-testing/create-a-test-suite.md

     !!!
 Note

         "On-Connect" is the message you receive as soon as you open the chat window, even before you enter any message.
 The option is displayed for VAs with an On-Connect message.
-If you skip it, the On-connect message does not get added as a test case.
-If you click Proceed, then the On-connect message is created as a separate test case.
+If you select "No", the On-connect message does not get added as a test case.
+If you select "Yes", then the On-connect message is created as a separate test case.

 4. Define the Pre-processor Script to control preconditions during conversation testing.
 [Learn more](../conversation-testing/create-a-test-suite.md#pre-processor-script).